 Good counsel helps us avoid problems and achieve success.
 If we receive bad counsel, we should choose our counselors more carefully.
 If we are wise, we should seek counsel from a variety of individuals, eliminating those with less than sterling reputations and spotty track records of success.
 Advice when you are struggling can sound appealing, but it should always be carefully considered.

-One example of failing to heed good counsel but listening to bad counsel is that of the ancient Israeli king Solomon’s son and successor, Rehoboam.
-In the Bible, the book of 1 Kings, in chapters 11 and 12, detail Rehoboam being made king after Solomon died (1 Kings 11:48).
+One example of failing to heed good counsel but listening to bad counsel is that of the ancient Israelite king Solomon’s son and successor, Rehoboam.
+In the Bible, the book of 1 Kings, in chapters 11 and 12, details Rehoboam being made king after Solomon died (1 Kings 11:48).
 As king, Rehoboam consulted with the elders, who advised him well about how to conduct himself as ruler over the nation.
 Sadly, he rejected their wise counsel (1 Kings 12:6–8) and instead sought the counsel of his young friends.
 Their poor and unwise counsel, which Rehoboam followed, resulted in the loss of ten of the twelve tribes of Israel, leaving him with Judah.

 Psalm 1:1 declares, “Blessed is the man who walks not in the counsel of the ungodly.”
-A disheartening trait of human nature is a tendency to reject sound counsel in favor of unwise counsel that agrees or supports what someone already wants over what is right.
+A disheartening trait of human nature is a tendency to reject sound counsel in favor of unwise counsel that agrees with or supports what someone already wants over what is right.
 We often want to make our own decisions, but often fail to acknowledge our own limitations.
 This tends to lead us down wrong paths, which often ends in failure and heartache.

 Ancient and modern history amply demonstrates the consequences of failure to heed warnings from a wise God given in the book of Deuteronomy.
 Through His servant Moses, God counseled Israel (and anyone who will listen) about both the good that results from obedience and the curses that result from rejecting His wise counsel.
 His counsel was put into the form of a song, which Moses taught the children of Israel (Deuteronomy 31:22).